huguanjing/water_stress_and_polyploidy/README.md

-# Stress response to salinity and drought in diploid and polyploid cotton
+# Stress response to salinity in diploid and polyploid cotton
 ## Objectives
+Soil salinity is a severe abiotic stress causing major decrease in crop productivity and limiting the geographic distribution of many  plant species.
+The aims with the present study are:
+* To examine some important phenotypic traits that contributed to salt tolerance in cotton.
+* To evaluate salt tolerance difference among A genome, D genome, and AD genome cottons.
+* To compare the salinity tolerance between diploid and allotetraploid cottons.
+* To understand if cultivation effects the salt tolerance of cottons (comparions between wild and cultivated cottons).
+* To understand which subgenome (A2 or D5) contibutes more to the AD genome cottons under control and salt tress conditions.

 ## Plant Materials
 17 accessions from 12 species were used.
 See [accessions](accessions.md) for detailed descriptions
 ## Methods